Why Putting Down Your Smartphone Could Be The Best Thing For Your Kids:

 Furthermore, if parents are modeling 24/7 connected behavior to their children, why should society expect anything else from these kids?
 Perhaps it’s time for parents to make a serious effort to disengage from the virtual world and engage in real interactions.
 Work emails can wait.
 That viral YouTube video your friend sent you can wait, too.

 As parents, we are given a short period of time to imprint positive behaviors on our children – don’t miss out on all that you could be experiencing with them now.
 That cheesy phrase about life passing in the blink of an eye?
 It’s true.

 Enjoy the little moments with your children.
 Play with them and foster good communication skills now, because there will come a time when hormones change your sweet baby into a teenager.
-And unfortunately, teenagers are famous for two word utterances and a grunt acknowledgement in passing.
+And unfortunately, teenagers are famous for two-word utterances and a grunt acknowledgment in passing.

 Try these strategies to help you put down the phone and tune in to maximize the amount of time spent with your children.
 It might be the best thing a parent can do for their child.